All Star & County Teen Ambassador

 MONTEREY COUNTY 4-H COUNTY TEEN AMBASSADOR JOB DESCRIPTION

-A County Teen Ambassador is the beginning level of a county-wide leadership program.
-Its goal is to encourage youth ages 14 and above to further leadership development training and responsibilities to members who may have not yet earned a 4-H star rank.
+A County Teen Ambassador is the beginning level of a county-wide Leadership Program.
+It’s goal is to encourage youth ages 14 to 19 to further leadership development training and responsibilities to members who may have not yet earned a 4-H star rank.
 The applicants will work as a team on the “Body of Work” which will be presented before the 4-H community.

 WHAT DOES A COUNTY TEEN AMBASSADOR DO?

-Is eligible to attend the LCORT (Leadership of Regional Teens) event
+Is eligible to attend the regional leadership event

 Plans and presents leadership oriented events/activities/collection that is relevant to the Body of Work.
 This may be done at club meetings, project meetings, county events or special events.